Segs/Segs/docs/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing to SEGS?
-You can start by looking through these `good-first-issue` and `wish-list` issues:
+You can start by looking through these `good-first-issue` and `wishlist` issues:

 * [Good First Issue issues][good-first-issue] - issues which should only require a small number of lines of code, and a test or two.
-* [Wish List issues][wish-list] - issues which should be a bit more involved than `good-first-issue` issues.
+* [Wish List issues][wishlist] - issues which should be a bit more involved than `good-first-issue` issues.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.